• Home

 • Using a large sized saucepan or small pot, warm the butter and olive oil over medium-high heat, waiting until the butter has melted.
 Add in the minced shallots and garlic and sauté until the shallots are translucent and the garlic is fragrant, for about 1 to 2 minutes.

 • Add the mussels into the saucepan and pour in the chicken stock and wine or water.
 Immediately cover the pan with the lid for about 5 minutes.
-After about 5 to 6 minutes, lift the lid and check the mussels.
+After about 5 minutes, lift the lid and check the mussels.
 Nearly all of the mussels should be open by now.
 If not, cover and cook an additional 1 to 2 minutes.
 You can mix the mussels around in the saucepan to get the sauce nicely distributed over them.
 Discard any mussels that haven’t opened after this time.
 Do not consume any mussels that have not opened.

 Notes